 The 2020 wildfire season has wrought horrific damage across the West Coast.
 For utilities, the ability to conduct predictive maintenance has become both vital and urgent.
 Digital transformation—particularly the implementation of machine learning models—enables asset managers to analyze and predict maintenance, refine operations and reporting, and prevent damage before it occurs.

 While it’s possible to modernize infrastructure and analytics tools piecemeal, the best IT/OT convergence ROI comes from implementing these new tools as a package.
 With the right experts in place, public utility districts can optimize workflows and complete preventative maintenance, reducing their risk in the face of changing conditions.
-We have diverse experience helping utilities across the West Coast, and we’re ready to help your team.
+We have diverse experience helping utilities around the nation, and we’re ready to help your team.

 Author